Header image

 Colour bar

-The EDI Dashboard Technical Guide is a companion guide to support the interpretation and use of data on the EDI Data Dashboard.
+The EDI Dashboard Technical Guide is intended to support the interpretation and use of data on the EDI Data Dashboard.

 The EDI Data Dashboard is an online, interactive tool for exploring patterns and trends in EDI data from the first publicly reported wave of data (Wave 2, data collected 2004–2007), to the most recent (Wave 8, collected 2019–2022).
 The data reported through the Dashboard are based on children’s home postal codes and include kindergarten children who live within the boundary-type selected by the viewer.